JRMeyer/jrmeyer.github.io/_posts/2018-05-29-tensorflow-dataset-estimator-api.markdown

 ### [`tf.estimator.Estimator`][tf-estimator]

 The `Estimator` class gives you an API for interaction with your model.
+Here's a good overview from [the official docs][more-estimator-docs].
 It's like a wrapper for a model which allows you to train, evaluate, and export the model as well as make inferences on new data.
 Usually you won't be interacting directly with the base class `tf.estimator.Estimator`, but rather with the `Estimator` Classes which directly inherit from it, such as the [`DNNClassifier`][tf-dnnclassifier] Class.
 There are a whole set of pre-defined, easy to use `Estimator`s which you can start working with out of the box, such as [`LinearRegressor`][tf-linearregressor] or [`BoostedTreesClassifier`][tf-boostedtreesclassifier]

 You can instantiate an `Estimator` object with minimal, readable code.
 If you decide to use the pre-existing `Estimator`s from TensorFlow (i.e. "pre-canned" models), you can get started without digging any deeper than the `__init__()` function!
 I've defined a 4-layer Deep Neural Network which accepts as input my input data (377-dimensional feature vectors) and predicts one of my 96 classes as such: